jahangeeraslam1/gymStart---BSc-Dissertation/README.md

-## Instructions
+## Setup Instructions
 This file will provide you with everything you need to run this project.

-**WARNING : The only IDE to run swift files which I am aware of is Xcode hence this file will detail how to run this project using the Xcode IDE.
-If another IDE is wished to be used it is up to the individual to figure out how to run this project using their method.**
+**WARNING : The only IDE to run swift files which I am aware of is Xcode hence this file will detail how to run this project using the Xcode IDE**

+**If another IDE is wished to be used it is up to the individual to figure out how to run this project using their method.**

 ## Step 1